Sabrina-Knappe/VoiceChanger/README.md

 # VoiceChanger
-A voice changer software for avatar therapy
+A voice changer software prototype for avatar therapy.